This website, its text and photographs are © 2009 - 2017 Al Frazza. All rights reserved.

 - January 3 American victory at the Battle of Princeton.

-Afterwards, at a "Conference on Horseback" in Kingston, Washington decides his troops will head for Morristown for winter quarters.
+Afterwards, at a "Conference on Horseback" in Kingston, Washington decides his troops will go to Morristown for winter quarters.

 - January 6 - May Continental Army's first winter encampment in Morristown; General Washington headquarters at Arnold Tavern.

 Churches in nearby Roxbury and East Hanover are used as hospitals for soldiers with smallpox.